Useful Tips on Guitar Building

 4) Wood and Materials

 The wood used impacts the tone of the guitar.
-Different tonewoods like alder, ebony, mahogany, maple, and rosewood have different tonal characteristics and different or best applications such as body, neck, or fretboard construction.
+Different tonewoods like alder, ash, ebony, mahogany, maple, and rosewood have different tonal characteristics and different or best applications such as body, neck, or fretboard construction.
 Check out our Wood Guide.

 5) Wood Quality